brian-watkins/pine/README.md

 ### Getting Started

-Add both Pine and Groovy as test-time dependencies.
 Currently, Pine is only available as a standalone jar.
 If you're using Gradle, here's how to add it as a dependency via your `build.gradle` file:

 ```
 dependencies {
 	testCompile files('lib/pine-1.0-SNAPSHOT.jar')
 }
 ```

+Also, add Groovy as a dependency and the Groovy Gradle plugin.
+There's a [helpful plugin](https://github.com/bwatkinsPivotal/pine-intellij-plugin) to run Pine specs using Gradle via Intellij.

 ### Writing Specs